envms/fluentpdo/readme.md

 ## Requirements

-The latest (2.x) release of FluentPDO officially supports PHP 7.1, 7.2 and 7.3. v2.x is actively maintained.
+The latest (2.x) release of FluentPDO officially supports PHP 7.2 to PHP 7.4. v2.x is actively maintained.

 The legacy (1.x) release of FluentPDO works with PHP 5.4 to 7.1. **Note:** v1.x is no longer supported and will not be maintained or updated.